GaborMatyas/senior-web-developer-knowledge-base-obsidian-/JavaScript/Operators/Unary operators.md

 If the `delete` operator succeeds, it removes the property from the object.
 Trying to access it afterwards will yield `undefined`.
 The `delete` operator returns `true` if the operation is possible; it returns `false` if the operation is not possible.

 ##### Deleting [[Array]] elements
-Since [[Array]]s are just [[object WIP]]s, it's technically possible to `delete` elements from them.
+Since [[Array]]s are just [[Objects]]s, it's technically possible to `delete` elements from them.
 This is however regarded as a bad practice, try to avoid it.
 When you delete an array property, the array length is not affected and other elements are not re-indexed.
 To achieve that behavior, it is much better to just overwrite the element with the value `undefined`.
 To actually manipulate the array, use the various array methods such as [splice](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice)

 ## typeof